 She’s enough to scare the spots off a pup and she would love nothing more than to turn them into a spotty fur coat!

 With the help of some fearless furry friends, the parents set off on a brave rescue attempt.
 But can the Dalmatian parents rescue their precious pups in time?

 This classic tale about a hundred and one spotty dogs has been adapted for the first time ever as a picture book.
 Peter Bently's fun adaptation of Dodie Smith's original text will introduce the story to a new generation, with gorgeous artwork from bestselling illustrator, Steven Lenton.

-Fan's of Dodie Smith's original story and the Disney film adaptation will love this new take on an old favourite - the perfect Christmas gift and classic bedtime story to enjoy together.
+Fan's of Dodie Smith's original story will love this new take on an old favourite - the perfect Christmas gift and classic bedtime story to enjoy together.